egeulgen/pathfindR/README.md

 [![Travis-CI Build Status](https://travis-ci.org/egeulgen/pathfindR.svg?branch=master)](https://travis-ci.org/egeulgen/pathfindR)

 pathfindR is a tool for pathway enrichment analysis via active subnetworks.
-The package also offers the option to cluster the resulting the enriched pathway and choose representative pathways.
+The package also offers the option to cluster the resulting the enriched pathways and choose representative pathways.

 ## Overview of the Enrichment Workflow

 ![pathfindR Enrichment Workflow](./vignettes/pathfindr.png?raw=true "pathfindr Enrichment Workflow") This workflow takes in a data frame consisting of Gene Symbol, log-fold-change and adjusted-p values.
-After input testing, any gene symbols that are not in the PIN are converted to alias symbols if the alias is in the PIN.
+After input testing, any gene symbol that is not in the protein-protein interaction network (PIN) is converted to an alias symbol if there is an alias that is in the PIN.
 Next, active subnetwork search is performed.
-Pathway enrichment analyses are performed using the genes in each of the active subnetworks.
-Pathways with adjusted-p values larger than enrichment_threshold are discarded.
-The lowest adjusted-p value (over all subnetworks) for each pathway is kept.
+Pathway enrichment analyses are then performed using the genes in each of the identified active subnetworks.
+Pathways with adjusted p values larger than a given threshold are discarded.
+The lowest adjusted p value (over all active subnetworks) for each pathway is kept.
 This process of active subnetwork search and enrichment analyses is repeated for a selected number of iterations, which is done in parallel.
-Over all iterations, the lowest and the highest adjusted-p values, as well as number of occurences are reported for each enriched pathway.
+Over all iterations, the lowest and the highest adjusted-p values, as well as number of occurences are reported for each enriched pathway identified.

 ## Overview of the Clustering Workflow